Snahdul/HaLuMiAi/README.md

 # ChatConversationControl

-ChatConversationControl is a WPF class library designed to manage and interact with chat conversations.
+ChatConversationControl is a WPF class library designed to manage and interact with chat conversations (Ollama, see settings).
 It leverages the CommunityToolkit.Mvvm for MVVM architecture and Microsoft.Extensions.AI for AI-based chat functionalities.

 ## Features